Askey--Wilson polynomials, quadratic harnesses and martingales: Construction in the general case

-Here, Lemma \ref{L-AW-criter}(ii) or Lemma \ref{L-AW-criter}(v) applies with $m_1=2$ and $m_2=0$ when $q\geq 0$ or $j$ is even, and Lemma \ref{L-AW-criter}(vi) applies with $m_1=0$, $m_2=2$ when $q<0$ and $j$ is odd.
-To see this, we look at the two lists of pairwise products:
+Here, Lemmas \ref{L-AW-criter}(ii) or \ref{L-AW-criter}(iv) applies with $m_1=2$ and $m_2=0$ when $q\geq0$ or $j$ is even, and Lemma \ref{L-AW-criter}(v) applies with $m_1=0$, $m_2=2$ when $q<0$ and $j$ is odd.
+To see this, we look at the two lists of pairwise products.

 and